 Thanks also to the 2019 conference sponsors supporting this Round Table:

 2019 PARTNERSHIP OPPORTUNITIES

 Team work and collaboration are key in bringing initiatives like this to their full potential and we are always looking for partners for the Biosynthetics Round Table.
-For details of how to support the work of our Biosynthetics Round Table in 2019, please see page 9 of our 2019 Conference Participation Guide:
+For details of how to support the work of our Biosynthetics Round Table in 2019, please see our 2019 Conference Participation Guide:

 JOIN OUR 2017 BIO SYNTHETICS ROUND TABLE IN WASHINGTON DC